aycabta/sundysilence/README.md

 The first line is the page title.
 If a entry contains the title string, that string is linked to this entry.
-This title string is join the "title" setting above: "The Page - The Static Wiki".
+This title string is join the "site_title" setting setting above: "The Page - The Static Wiki".
 The file is set "expect_title" setting is not joined the "title" setting.
-{{ title }} is replaced with that is joined string or not joined string in "pre_content", "post_content" and all entries.
+{{ title }} is replaced with that is joined string or not joined string in "pre_content" setting, "post_content" setting and all entries.
+This sample is published to "the_page.html".

+"list.html" that lists name of pages is automatically created.
+The title of it is "listpage_title" setting.

+"all.html" that lists all pages are contains if "combination_page_title" setting is set.
+Carefully, sometimes this page is very long.

-Run SundySilence when these files are ready.
+Finally, run SundySilence when these files above are ready.

     $ sundysilence